spookycornerquarterly/spookycornerquarterly.github.io/README.md

 In regards to our "journalism" we are really researching topics that interest us, as well as telling stories from our past with a level of fantasy.
 Much of this information is from the public domain, and all photos are from free to use sources or were created by us.

+END OF YEAR NOTE 2023: We have actively begun working on a new format, the old one will still be available in a seperate repository.
+No date yet for the release but the aim is next year.
+Special thanks to ZJCreates for sponsoring us, so we can bring the code and stories for free.